Riabdulm/Cognitive_tasks_alzheimer_disease/Analyzing-Alzheimer-s-disease-patients-ability-to-recal-shapes--Coloured-or-Natural-Grey--.md

-Cognitive tasks to analyse the ability of Alzheimer's patients in recalling shapes (differently coloured or natural grey shapes).
+Cognitive tasks to analyse the ability of Alzheimer's patients in recalling differently coloured shapes or natural grey shapes using RStudio.
 ================

 ### Introduction